imagekit-developer/imagekit-python/README.md

 If the upload succeeds, `error` will be `null,` and the `result` will be the same as what is received from ImageKit's servers.

-If the upload fails, the custom exception will be thrown with
+If the upload fails, the custom exception will be thrown with:

 - `response_help` for any kind of help
 - `response_metadata` json with `raw`, `httpStatusCode` and `headers`